DBulbul/NormaFinalProject/README.md

 ![diagram](https://user-images.githubusercontent.com/97522259/171120346-2d851157-fabb-49a1-bbe2-675179ea084d.png)

 ### Customer Management Resolution
 My entities for the customer managements are; Address,ContactInfo and Customer.
-Since each customer has one address and one contact information, one to one relationship is designed while linking these tables.
+Since each customer has one address and one contact information, OneToOne relationship is designed while linking these tables.
+Customer has also relationships between transaction,cards and accounts entities.
+Each customer can have many transactions,many cards and many accounts, thus OneToMany relationship is created.

 Let's look at the endpoints which are created for deleting,updating and creating operations;